Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we establish the sufficient condition, $\chi>\min_{k\in\mathbb{N}^+}\chi_k$, for the existence of nonconstant positive solutions of (\ref{14}).
-This condition coincides with that when the constant solution $(\bar u,\bar v)$ of (\ref{14}) becomes unstable.
-See Proposition 1.
-We carry out global bifurcation analysis on the first local bifurcation branch and show that it stays within the first quadrant of $(\mathcal{X}\times\mathcal{X})\times \mathbb{R}$ and does not intersect with the coordinate axis.
-Moreover, it must extend to infinity in the positive direction of the $\chi$-axis.
-Stability of the bifurcation solutions around $(\bar u,\bar u,\chi_k)$ has also been investigated.
-It is shown that the bifurcation diagram of (\ref{14}) is of pitchfork type; see Proposition 2.
-However, due to the complexity and difficulty in computations, we only consider the simpler model (\ref{51}) and establish the stability criteria of the bifurcation solutions $(u_k(s,x),v_k(s,x))$.
+In this paper, we establish the sufficient condition $\chi>\min_{k\in\mathbb{N}^+}\chi_k$ for the existence of nonconstant positive solutions of (\ref{11}).
+This condition is the same as that when the constant solution $(\bar u,\bar v)$ of (\ref{11}) loses its stability to nonconstant positive solutions.
+See Proposition \ref{proposition1}.
+We carry out global analysis of local bifurcation branches and show that they always stay within the first quadrant of $(\mathcal{X}\times\mathcal{X})\times \mathbb{R}$ and all non-compact continuum can extend to infinity only in the positive direction of the $\chi$-axis.
+Stability of the bifurcating solutions around $(\bar u,\bar u,\chi_k)$ has also been investigated rigorously.
+It is shown that the bifurcation diagram of (\ref{11}) is of pitchfork type; see Proposition \ref{proposition2}.
+However, due to the complexity and difficulty in computations, we only consider the simpler model (\ref{316}) and establish the stability criteria of the bifurcating solutions $(u_k(s,x),v_k(s,x))$.
 Our results show that if one of the diffusion rates $D_1$ and $D_2$ is small, the small amplitude solution $(u_k(s,x),v_k(s,x))$ is unstable.
-If the cell motility $D_1$ is large, the bifurcation solution is stable if $D_2<\frac{1}{14}(\frac{L}{k\pi})^2$ and unstable if $D_2>\frac{1}{14}(\frac{L}{k\pi})^2$.
-Therefore, we may expect that system (\ref{14}) admits large amplitude solutions in these cases.
+If the cell motility $D_1$ is large, the bifurcating solution is stable if $D_2<\frac{1}{14}(\frac{L}{k\pi})^2$ and unstable if $D_2>\frac{1}{14}(\frac{L}{k\pi})^2$.
+Therefore, we may expect that system (\ref{11}) admits large amplitude solutions in these cases.
+Moreover, we establish the existence of nonconstant positive solutions of (\ref{11}) with large amplitude, which has also been formally presented in \cite{MOW}.

-The analysis in our paper compliments and expands those of \cite{MOW,OTYM} in some ways.
-We consider a general model that includes the ones studied by \cite{MOW} and \cite{OTYM}.
-We also carry out the global bifurcation analysis which has not been included in by them.
-Moreover, we establish the existence of nonconstant positive solutions of (\ref{14}) with large amplitude, which has also been formally presented by Ma, Ou and Wang in \cite{MOW}.
 Compared with the models studied by Wang and Xu \cite{WX}, our model with logistic cellular growth does not have the feature that the cell population is preserved.
-Actually, the logistic term prevents the solutions to blow up into a $\delta$-function.
-Mathematically, the logistic growth term inhibits the application of Sturm oscillation theorem to (\ref{1}), which is an essential tool that has been used in \cite{WX} to show the emergence of a $\delta$ function as $\chi/D_1 \rightarrow \infty$.
+However the logistic growth prevents the solutions from blowing up into a $\delta$-function.
+From the viewpoint of mathematical analysis, the logistic growth term inhibits the application of Sturm oscillation theory to (\ref{12}), which is an essential tool that has been used in \cite{WX} to show the emergence of a $\delta$ function as $\chi/D_1 \rightarrow \infty$.